 There are many different legal factors that go into this type of giving, so make sure you’re expanding your team as needed.
 Planned giving is also a delicate manner, since you’ll be cultivating donors making end-of-life plans.
 Make sure to approach this type of giving with sensitivity and respect.

 Events catered towards major donors typically yield great results since they gather likeminded people together to learn more about your nonprofit and have a good time together.
+When major donors engage with one another, they feel more connected to a community based around your cause, increasing the likelihood of them making future major gift donations.

 To make sure your event is as successful as possible, and to help make future events run more smoothly, make sure you have the following items:

+These types of events give you the opportunity to get to know your donors and prospects better, so you can more accurately identify your top major donors.
 While events focused on major donors are helpful, focusing efforts on lower tiers can also help your nonprofit.

 When launching a new fundraising strategy, you’ll want to have a good mix of major donor events as well as efforts open to the public.
 Text campaigns and other mass-level fundraising can reach out to a larger audience and drive even more funding than a major donor event.